bushy555/VZ200_VZ300___1-bit_music/README.md

 Most will work correctly on real hardware.

 All credits go to their respective creators; being mostly created, modified and churned by Utz and Shiru.
-Others include Tim Follin, Olgen, JDeak, Michael Batty, Lyndon Sharp, Sasa Pusica, Chris Cowley.
+Others include Tim Follin, Olgen, JDeak, Michael Batty, Lyndon Sharp, Sasa Pusica, Chris Cowley, Mister Beep.